robbrad/UKBinCollectionData/wiki/Councils.md

 - `-u` - UPRN
 - `-p` - postcode

-Note: Find your uprn and replace it in the url do the same for the postcode.
+Note: Provide your UPRN and postcode.
+Replace the UPRN and postcode in the URL with your own.

 ---